fetchai/agents-aea/docs/erc1155-skills.md

+# Contract Deploy and Interact

 The AEA `erc1155_deploy` and `erc1155_client` skills demonstrate an interaction between two AEAs which use a smart contract.

-* The `erc1155_deploy` skill deploys the smart contract, creates and mints items.
+- The `erc1155_deploy` skill deploys the smart contract, creates and mints items.
-* The `erc1155_client` skill signs a transaction to complete a trustless trade with its counterparty.
+- The `erc1155_client` skill signs a transaction to complete a trustless trade with its counterparty.

-## Preparation instructions
+## Preparation Instructions

 ### Dependencies

 Follow the <a href="../quickstart/#preliminaries">Preliminaries</a> and <a href="../quickstart/#installation">Installation</a> sections from the AEA quick start.